 - Day one includes one optional 10-minute break in the morning between the first and second section, and one optional 10-minute break in the afternoon between the third and fourth section.
 Day two includes one optional 10-minute break in the morning between the fifth and sixth section and one optional 10-minute break in the afternoon between the seventh and eighth section.
 For all authorized breaks, candidates will be permitted access to their lockers for food, drink, medicine and other stored items, including electronic devices such as cell phones.
 Candidates may NOT access study materials or electronic devices during any unauthorized breaks.
 The 10-minute optional break time will not count against total examination time.
 However, if you exceed the allotted 10-minute break, the additional time will be deducted from the remaining examination time.

 The 40-minute lunch break will take place when the morning session is completed (after section 4).
 During the lunch break you will be able to access your locker for food, drink, medicine and other materials you have stored.

 - The 40-minute break time will not be deducted from the time you will have to take the examination.
 If you exceed the 40-minute break time, the additional time will count against the time you will have to take the exam.

 - After the 40-minute lunch break, your afternoon examination session (sections five through eight) will begin, regardless of whether you are seated at the work station or not.
 You may choose to forego all or part of your lunch break, but unused time will not be added to your examination time.

-Any breaks in addition to the three optional breaks will be considered unexcused and will be reported to the NBOME by the TCA.
+Any breaks in addition to the three authorized breaks will be considered unexcused and will be reported to the NBOME by the TCA.

-- lab values with reference ranges (where applicable) embedded directly into test questions and clinical cases
+COMLEX-USA new examination features include a built-in standard calculator and lab values with reference ranges (where applicable) embedded directly into test questions and clinical cases.

 Upon completion of your examination, you will sign out and return your locker key.